Eligible employees are granted vacation according to their appointment type and/or years of service.

 Unclassified Faculty, Academic Staff and Limited appointees - Annual Leave Reserve Account (ALRA)

-Unclassified Faculty, Academic Staff and Limited appointees may put unused vacation in an Accumulated Leave Reserve Account (ALRA) per the schedule below.
+Unclassified Faculty, Academic Staff and Limited appointees may put unused vacation in an Annual Leave Reserve Account (ALRA) per the schedule below.

 |Years of |

 |Hours that can be|